 5.1.
 The fundamental concept governing the obtaining of profiles for the DNA database is that of a "relevant offence".
 A relevant offence is one for which a person can be detained under a statutory detention scheme8, i.e. the minimum requirement is an offence with a maximum sentence of at least 5 years.
 The Act therefore does not apply to persons suspected or found guilty of purely summary offences, e.g. Public Order Offences.
-In addition Section 11(5) (dealing with the taking of database samples) requires the Minister for Justice to specify by order a relevant offence or category of relevant offences which are excluded for the purpose of that section.
-It is possible that Company Law offences, regulatory offences or offences of a type where DNA profiles are unlikely to assist in an investigation may be excluded.
+In addition Section 11(5) (dealing with the taking of database samples) requires the Minister for Justice to specify by order a relevant offence or category of relevant offences, regulatory offences or offences of a type where DNA profiles are unlikely to assist in an investigation may be excluded.
 The exclusion of categories of offences from the definition of "relevant offence" only applies to the taking of database samples and not to evidential samples.
-The purpose of the combined provisions appears to be to set a minimum threshhold for the "gravity and nature" of the offence in accordance with the Marper decision.
+The purpose of the combined provisions appears to be to set a minimum threshold for the "gravity and nature" of the offence in accordance with the Marper decision.